 One of the best perks of visiting a college town is the availability of late-night eats.
 Of the 20+ places to eat pizza in Bloomington, one of the newest is Goodfellas.
 This mafia-themed chain pizzeria dishes up calzones, oven-baked sub sandwiches, and pies as large as 22 inches in diameter with names like Wiseguy, the Don, and the Vinny.
 Order the Tommy “Two Times,” and you’ll get double the pepperoni.

 Late at night, pop in here for an 11-inch slice of New York-style pizza and a breadstick as long as your arm.
-Seriously, this extra large breadstick is so long, the worker had to fold it in half to fit it on my plate.
+Seriously, this extra-large breadstick is so long that the worker had to fold it in half to fit it on my plate.
 With garlic butter, parmesan, and oregano, the breadstick was delicious when dipped into ranch dressing.
 You’ll also find pre-packaged salads, desserts such as cannoli and Carnegie Deli’s famous New York cheesecake, and bottled beverages.
 Located just a couple blocks from Graduate Bloomington, Goodfellas is a convenient late-night eatery for hotel guests craving pizza.

 Drink Your Way Around Bloomington